alexandra-zaharia/alexandra-zaharia.github.io/_posts/2019-04-01-bitwise-nuggets-rotate-number-to-the-left-on-byte-precision.md

 tags: [c/c++, algorithms, binary]
 ---

-Here we discuss how to rotate a number to the left by `k` positions, using byte precision.
+Here we discuss how to rotate a number to the left by `k` positions, using *byte precision*.
+(In a following post we'll see the same problem when [bit precision][np] is used.)

 What does that even mean?
 We want to left-shift the number by `k` bits, but the most significant `k` bits that overflow as a result of the left-shift operation must be saved and added to the `k` least significant bits of the left-shifted number (these bits are zero after the left-shift).
 In addition, the rotation has *byte precision*, meaning we left-shift on the number of bytes that the number requires for its representation.

 Let us see an example to better visualize the rotation to the left.
 Suppose we want to rotate the number 100 to the left by 3 positions.
-As shown below, we expect to obtain 35:
+As shown below, when using byte precision, we expect to obtain 35:

 ![rotate_left(100, 3)](/assets/img/posts/bitwise_rotate_left_byte.png){: width="700"}

 Since we're using byte precision, the actual overflow when 100 is left-shifted by 3 positions is `011`, not `11`.
-It is possible to rotate a number on the number of *bits* it requires for its representation, but that is a subject for another time.
+It is possible to rotate a number on the number of *bits* it requires for its representation, but that is a subject for [another time][np].

 Here are the steps for solving this problem: